Queensland Youth Symphony (QYS)

 QYS has performed throughout Australia and internationally during twelve overseas tours (Europe, USA, United Kingdom, Canada, China, Hong Kong, Japan, South Korea and New Zealand) to much critical acclaim.

 The orchestra enhanced its reputation during the 2012 international tour to Asia and Europe, earning much praise from audience members and critics, and many standing ovations during the ten-concert tour.
 Concert destinations included Singapore, Kuala Lumpur (Malaysia), Linz (Austria), Strasbourg (France), and German cities Worms, Frankenthal, Stuttgart, Ehingen and Bamberg.
 Read more about the tour here

 QYS regularly hosts visiting international youth orchestras including, in 2012, the Malaysian Philharmonic Youth Orchestra, in 2010, the Colorado Springs Youth Symphony, in 2009 the Albuquerque Youth Symphony from the US and the Ulm Youth Wind Philharmonic from Germany.
 In 2007 and 2008, QYO hosted orchestras from Germany (Mannheim and Stuttgart) and Macau.

 Past QYS repertoire

-Watch the Queensland Youth Symphony conducted by John Curro play the 2nd movement of Mahler’s First Symphony:
+Watch the Queensland Youth Symphony conducted by John Curro play the William Tell Overture by Rossini at the 2013 Finale Concert.